25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 2. The equal opportunity/affirmative action statement shall be placed on all appropriate University documents, including, but not limited to, stationary, bulletins, newsletters, contracts, purchase orders, advertisements, graduate and undergraduate catalogs, faculty, staff, and student handbooks, etc.

-3. Recruitment sources, minority and women's organizations, community agencies, and community leaders shall be notified periodically and in writing of the University policy on equal opportunity.
+3. Recruitment sources, organizations related to individuals of color and/or females, community agencies, and community leaders shall be notified periodically and in writing of the University policy on equal opportunity.

 4. The equal opportunity/affirmative action policy shall be distributed to all employees of the University and discussed in orientation programs.